 The first group by year of origin is the Tin Whistles, founded in 1904 for the express purpose of enjoying the camaraderie associated with the game of golf. …The group plays by the Rules of Golf, no exceptions.
 They never permit Mulligans, nor “gimmees”, nor “favored lies”.
 Violators are given one warning by the Captain…Then on any repetition, the offender is summarily ousted, his vacancy easily replaced from a long number of eager applicants.
 You can turn your back on any player and know he will play the game fairly.
 Thus, the listed handicaps are the most accurate of any club in the country.

-The 2021 Champion, as well as our 2020 Champion, is – Ty Donnelly from Waxhaw, NC.
-Ty played in the Boys' 10-12 age group.
-Ty will be awarded the 2021 trophy at the Tin Whistles' Dinner Dance in December.
-Ty and his parents will be the guest of the Tin Whistles.
+The 2022 Champion is Anthony Ovitsky from Cornelius, NC.
+Anthony played in the Boys' 8-9 age group.
+Anthony will be awarded a replica of the Champion's trophy at the Tin Whistles' Christmas Dinner Dance in December.
+Anthony and his parents were guests of the Tin Whistles.
 Anthony's name is inscribed on the Champion's trophy located at the Tufts Archives.

 The Tin Whistles of Pinehurst have received a 25-year recognition award from the North Carolina Department of Transportation for its service in participating in the Adopt-A-Highway Program.
 The award plaque is inscribed that the NCDOT “recognizes The Tin Whistles of Pinehurst for outstanding public stewardship and commitment by protecting North Carolina’s environment by participating in the “Adopt-A-Highway program for 25 consecutive years, 1993-2018.”
 Over those twenty-five years a group of Tin Whistles – The Band of Brothers - have met in the early morning once a month to pick up trash on Morganton Road from US 15-501 to NC Route 5.